1397: Geoffrey Chaucer tells the “Canterbury Tales” for the first time at the court of Richard II.

 1941: British troops land in Iraq.
 On the same day, the Kingdom of Yugoslavia surrenders to Germany.

 1945: Italian leader Benito Mussolini flees from Salò to Milan.
+On the same day, the US 8th Army bombs Dresden.

 1948: Elpidio Quirino becomes President of the Philippines following the death of President Manuel Roxas.